Loading...

 This page is licensed: CC BY-SA / Gnu FDL

-This is a list of status variables that were added in the MariaDB 11.0 series.
+This is a list of system variables that were added in the series.

 This page is licensed: CC BY-SA / Gnu FDL

-This is a list of system variables that have been added in the MariaDB 10.10 series.
+This is a list of that were added in the series.

 This page is licensed: CC BY-SA / Gnu FDL